 #SBATCH --mem X

 where JOBID is the one you’re interested in.
-The number is in KB, so divide by 1024 to get a rough idea of what to use with –mem (set it to something a little larger than that, since you’re defining a hard upper limit).
+This gives you a rough idea of what to use with –mem (set it to something a little larger than that, since you’re defining a hard upper limit).

 For more information see here.

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 Permissions beyond the scope of this license may be available at Attribution.